stungeye/Full-Stack-Notes/docs/05-intro-to-rails-blog-app/intro-to-rails-blog-app.md

 - created_at (timestamp created automatically)
 - updated_at (timestamp created automatically)

-**Note:** Even though we created a scaffold for 'Post' (singular) the table created by Rake was named 'posts' (plural).
+**📣 Note:** Even though we created a scaffold for 'Post' (singular) the table created by Rake was named 'posts' (plural).
 This is a Rails standard.
 The controller and the views will also reference 'posts' (plural).

 If you want to better understand the DB Migration you should investigate the following file from within your blog project folder: